 Up-time – A vendor dedicated to crawling has clusters running on several machines 24 by 7.
 This is needed to ensure that their platform is continuously feeding data to all its customers.
 A failure might occur with a scraping tool when it has not servers available to perform the crawls.

-Scalability – Most of these vendors design their platform to scale with as many customers and sources as possible.
+Most of these vendors design their platform to scale with as many customers and sources as possible.
 As long as such design decisions are incorporated, the scale is not an issue and any kind of requirements can be dealt with.
 Most of the tools get bogged down when the scale increases.
 We have had clients who tried running a scraping tool for a complete day to extract data from a huge site, and their laptops died.
 Web crawler can be used to extract data at scale.

 Fail-over and Support – Support is largely provided by vendors if anything goes wrong with the crawl jobs or if data hasn’t arrived on time.
 Basically, life is too easy there.
 When it’s a tool you’re using, you’re at the mercy of the support centre.